Current as of December 2020 | Download print version (in PDF)

 As a legal matter, Venezuelan NPOs are permitted to promote legislation and support candidates, except during voting periods, when all political campaigning is prohibited.
 They may also undertake advocacy activities on behalf of or to support their target populations and to protect their respective organization or collective interests.

-In December 2010, Venezuela enacted the Ley de Defensa de la Soberanía Política y la Autodeterminación Nacional (Law of Defense of Political Sovereignty and National Self-Determination).
-The law prohibits any organization with political aims or any organization that protects political rights from receiving any kind of foreign funding or economic aid, be it from a natural foreign citizen or a foreign organization.
-Organizations that do not comply with this law will face a fine up to double the funding amount received, and, where there are repeat violations, organizations can be prohibited from participating in the electoral process for a period of five to eight years.
-The chairman of an organization—in his or her individual capacity—found to be in violation of the law also can face a fine as well as individual exclusion from participation in the political process.
-In addition, the law punishes those organizations that invite foreign organizations or citizens who, under the organization’s sponsorship, criticize governmental institutions or civil servants or in any way try to affect the exercise of national sovereignty.
+Nonetheless, certain laws may in practice limit NPOs’ ability to engage in other political activities.
+The 2010 Ley de Defensa de la Soberanía Política y la Autodeterminación Nacional (Law of Defense of Political Sovereignty and National Self-Determination), for instance, prohibits an organization with political aims or one that protects political rights from receiving any kind of foreign funding or economic aid, be it from a natural foreign citizen or a foreign organization.
+Organizations that do not comply with this law will face a fine up to double the funding amount received, and, where there are repeat violations, can be prohibited from participating in the electoral process for a period of five to eight years.
+In addition, the law punishes organizations that invite foreign organizations or foreign citizens who, under the organization’s sponsorship, criticize governmental institutions or civil servants or in any way try to affect the exercise of national sovereignty.

 Venezuelan charities may be established by natural or legal persons, domestic or foreign.
 Therefore, it is possible that a Venezuelan NPO may be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).